linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 2. Click on **System Proxy** to enter the interface for setting system proxy.
 - Click on **None** to disable the proxy function.
 - Click on **Manually** and enter the address and port for proxy servers.
-- Click on **Auto** and enter URL to let the system config the proxy info automatically.
+- Click on **Auto** and enter URL to let the system configure the proxy info automatically.

 #### Network Info